50 Ways to Shrink Your Belly

 Cut Your Sugar Intake And Increase The Amount Of Fiber You Eat

 As you may have guessed based on the tip above, cutting sugar helps flatten your belly.
 In a review of 68 clinical trials and studies, New Zealand researchers reported in the British Medical Journal that increasing sugar intake meant increasing body weight while reducing sugar meant reducing body weight.
 Similarly, increasing fiber is another way to keep your belly lean.
 In a study of 1,114 people over five years, researchers reported that for every 10 grams of soluble fiber people ate, their belly fat accumulation was reduced by nearly 4 percent—even if they did nothing else to lose weight.
-Eat more soluble fiber with these 50 Overnight Oats Recipes for Weight Loss.
+Eat more soluble fiber with these overnight oats recipes.

 Stay Away From Fructose